Sentencing Council members

 Her Honour Judge Rosa Dean

 Rosa Dean was called to the bar in 1993 and practiced mainly criminal law on the Midlands and South Eastern Circuits.
 In 2006 she was appointed as a Deputy District Judge (crime) and in 2011 became a Circuit Judge.
-She is the resident judge at Harrow Crown Court and a course director with the Judicial College.
+She is the resident judge at Harrow Crown Court.

 She was appointed to the Sentencing Council on 5 April 2018.